erickcastelli/HLA_genotyping/README.md

 - Attention: If you are interested only in one gene (e.g., HLA-A), you should adjust the interval accordingly.
 ```

-You need to ajust the amont of memory (in this case, 32Gb), the path for the reference genome (reference_genome), the path for the hla-mapper output BAM (Sample_name.adjusted.bam), the output folder (output_folder), the sample name, and the number of threads (thread_number).
+You need to adjust the amount of memory (in this case, 32Gb), the path for the reference genome (reference_genome), the path for the hla-mapper output BAM (Sample_name.adjusted.bam), the output folder (output_folder), the sample name, and the number of threads (thread_number).

 After processing all your samples, you need to concatenate all G.VCF files in a single one.
 There are two ways to do that, depending on the number of samples.
-The most commom one is using GATK CombineGVCFs (https://gatk.broadinstitute.org/hc/en-us/articles/360037053272-CombineGVCFs).
+The most common one is using GATK CombineGVCFs (https://gatk.broadinstitute.org/hc/en-us/articles/360037053272-CombineGVCFs).
 The other is GenomicsDBImport (https://gatk.broadinstitute.org/hc/en-us/articles/360036883491-GenomicsDBImport).
 This tutorial does not cover this issue.
 Please follow the GATK instructions and combine all GVCFS in a single file.

 Now, you can genotype your GVCF using GATK GenotypeGVCFs, as follows: